nicoglennon/nico-md/projects/index.md

 ## 🌼 Percent

-**[Percent](https://percent.me)** is a web app to track overarching life goals and analyze if you're actually sticking to them.
+[Percent](https://percent.me) is a system to track overarching life goals and analyze if you're actually sticking to them.

-The idea came from a personal process I've been doing myself for the past few months to track & quantify my life on a weekly basis — although the first version was a spreadsheet with a bunch of formulas, I thought I had enough feature ideas to justify building a standalone product.
+The idea came from a personal process I did myself for several months to quantify my life on a weekly basis — although the first version was a spreadsheet with a bunch of formulas, there were enough features to justify building a standalone product.

 ## 🔮 Someday

 An iOS app made for those of us living one day at a time.
-Coming soon to the App Store!
+Get it [here](https://someday.im).

 ## 🛹 Zero Skips

 [Zero Skips](http://zeroskips.com) is a 7-track, zero-skips playlist dropping every week.
-Subscribe [here](https://zeroskips.substack.com/welcome) to get it in your inbox Tuesday mornings.
+Subscribe [here](https://zeroskips.substack.com/welcome) to get it in your inbox Tuesday nights.

 ## 🐀 Another Day in the Simulation

-Inspired by Elon's _Occupy Mars_ t-shirt, I created [**ADITS**](http://adits.world) in 2018 after spending too much time thinking about the simulation theory.
+Inspired by Elon's _Occupy Mars_ t-shirt, I created [ADITS](http://adits.world) in 2018 after spending too much time thinking about the simulation theory.
 First collection is out (Classic) -- store is paused while I create a few more collections!

 ## 🧬 React Meetup